 3. All I needed to do was light the spark

-4. What’s the worst that happens if I get rejected?
+4. What’s the worst-case scenario if I don’t get accepted?

-In 2013, I applied to two companies that syndicate newspaper columns and was roundly told, “Thanks, but no thanks.”
+Back in 2013, I submitted applications to two companies that syndicate newspaper columns; however, both of them let me know with a polite “No thank you.”
 Undaunted, I then approached an editor at Parade Magazine and asked, “Would you be interested in News To Live By columns?”
 He said, “Yes, and thanks for asking us.”
-So now I contribute to Parade Magazine.
+Consequently, I am now a contributor to Parade Magazine.

 5. Great advice is like solving a 1,000-piece puzzle in two minutes